ProofSystem/Encyclopedia/index.md

 This will automatically execute *pdflatex* and [biber](http://biblatex-biber.sourceforge.net) for you.

 *biber* is a modern alternative to *bibtex*.
 When used in conjunction with *biblatex*, it is more convenient for handling multiple bibliographies.
 It comes pre-installed in most modern distributions of *LaTeX*.
 If your *LaTeX* distribution is too old, it might not contain *biber* and you might see error messages.
 In this case, the easiest solution is to install a newer LaTeX distribution, such as [TeX-Live](https://www.tug.org/texlive/) or [MacTeX](https://www.tug.org/mactex/).
-The Encyclopaedia is known to compile well with Tex-Live 2015.
+The Encyclopaedia is known to compile well with Tex-Live 2016.
+Please ensure that your LaTeX installation is updated.

 If you face any difficulties to compile, [contact the coordinators](mailto:eps-coordinators@googlegroups.com).